-Hilliard, a Whig, was the representative for Alabama's 2nd congressional district from 1849 to 1851.
+Hilliard was the representative for Alabama’s 2nd congressional district and was a Whig.
+He served from 1849 to 1851.

 From Dec 1845 to Mar 1851, Hilliard missed 607 of 1,692 roll call votes, which is 35.9%.
 This is much worse than the median of 21.1% among the lifetime records of representatives serving in Mar 1851.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.